FredNov/HExchange/README.md

 # HExchange

-Houdini python panel tool for quick node exchange between small team members
+Houdini python panel tool for quick node exchange between files or members of small teams

-- Save nodes to drobbox (automatically find path) or local folder with source files
+- Saves selected nodes to files in drobbox (automatically finds path) or local folder with source files
-- Detect file sequenses
+- Detects file sequenses
+If you spot any bug, please feel free to send me an email at gammany@gmail.com

 ![Help](Help/Exchanger.gif)